MrYsLab/python_banyan/docs/additional_gateways.md

 is used to create a subscription topic for the WebSocket Gateway.

-Using the [Arduino Demo Station Page](https://github.com/MrYsLab/python_banyan/blob/master/projects/OneGPIO/arduino_uno/arduino.html) as an example, the ID string sent as a WebSocket message from the Web page is "to_arduino_gateway".
+Using the [Arduino Demo Station Page](https://github.com/MrYsLab/python_banyan/blob/master/projects/OneGPIO/arduino_uno/arduino.html) as an example, the ID string sent as a WebSocket message from the Web page is "to_arduino_gateway."
 This ID string is used to create subscription topic strings that the WebSocket Gateway uses for its operation.
 This is accomplished on lines 112-115.